Traditional Hawaiian food – classic and favorite Hawaiian style dishes (Updated 2021)

-What is breadfruit – a typical starch like a potato that Hawaiians brought with them, this starch is typically steamed, baked, boiled or even deep fried.
+A typical starch like a potato that Hawaiians brought with them, this starch is typically steamed, baked, boiled or even deep fried.
 Many different versions of breadfruit are being created to infuse more local starches into the food menu.
 Find out more about breadfruit in Hawaii and how to make some delicious dishes on that post.

 Where to find breadfruit – you can buy at farmers markets or have this in a mixed Hawaiian plate at various take out places.

 A delicious comfort food that grandma made that is a popular Hawaiian dish and made with seasoned and cooked taro leaves and added protein, typically a beef brisket which oozes amazing flavors to the stew.
 Other typical ingredients that you will find in the stew includes: coconut milk, ginger, onion, pepper and seaweed.

 Where to find Luau stew – popular take out food places, cafes and local mom and pop counter shops will sell this delicious comfort style food.

 The popular raw fish Hawaiian poke is well loved here in Hawaii with many different versions, ingredients and sauces added to create a variety of taste and flavors.
 The traditional poke made used available ingredients from the ocean, basically raw fish chunks.
 The basic or classic Hawaiian style poke includes onions, sesame oil, soy sauce, chili pepper and garlic.